dasalazarb/MM-KjNMF/README.md

 * There are two types of matrix constraints, _R_ and _Theta_.
 * These constraints are obtained from databases such as BioGrid, DrugBank, mirNet, and others.
 * The constraint matrices incorporate the degree of information between the associations or interactions between variables (e.g., molecules).
-* For _Theta_ constraints, if there are several of them, it is advisable to sum the matrices element by element.
+* For _Theta_ constraints, if there are several, it is advisable to sum the matrices element by element.
   For example, for mrna, theta constraints can be generated for gene expression, physical interactions of gene products, transcription factors, and metabolic pathways.
 * Like the Input data, the constraints must contain the row and column identifiers.
   For the former, the interaction is between different entities, e.g., _mirna_ and _drug_.
 For the latter, the interactions are between a single entity, e.g., between _mirna_.
-* If the _Theta_ or _R_ constraint does not exist, there is no need to incorporate it as an empty array.
+* If the _Theta_ or _R_ constraint does not exist, it is unnecessary to incorporate it as an empty array.
   Instead, the code takes care of creating it as an array of zeros with the correct dimensions.

 ### Correct names for Constraints data files